Potrimpo/menubot/README.md

 };
 ```

+* `senderID` should be the id that the facebook bot sees the customer as.
+(not useable outside that individual page)
+    > found with `select customer_id from customers;` after messaging the page

+* `companyOwnerID` should be globally useable fbid of the person who owns the page you're testing
+    > found with `select "facebookId" from pl_users;`

+* `testPageID` should be the fbid of the bot-activated page
+    > found with `select fbid from companies;` after pressing the "create menu for page" button on site homepage

 ##### Selenium tests (currently not useful)

 > Using selenium to run automatic browser use-case tests, it requires a bit of installation